arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

   **Linux ↔ MCU:** Multiple Linux processes can interact with the MCU simultaneously (e.g., a Python® script reading sensors while a separate C++ application commands motors).

   **Linux ↔ Linux:** You can use the Router to bridge different applications running on the MPU.
-For example, a Python script can expose an RPC function that another Python or C++ application calls directly, allowing services to exchange data without involving the MCU at all.
+For example, a Python script can expose an RPC function that another Python® or C++ application calls directly, allowing services to exchange data without involving the MCU at all.

 - **Service Discovery:** Clients (like your Python script or the MCU Sketch) "register" functions they want to expose.
 The Router keeps a directory of these functions and routes calls to the correct destination.